 Mark Flowers & Kristy Higby

-Paintings & Artist Books
+Mixed Media Paintings & Art Books

 Artwork that tells a story or has a conversation with the viewer is Mark and Kristy’s specialty.
 Mark focuses on paintings and mixed media wall pieces, and Kristy makes art books and documentary films.